 U.S. Representative John Ratcliffe (R-TX) released the following statement on the Supreme Court’s decision regarding same-sex marriage:

 U.S. Representative John Ratcliffe (R-TX) released the following statement on the Supreme Court’s decision in the case King v.
 Burwell:

-WASHINGTON, D.C. – Today, the freshmen Republican members of the Committee on Homeland Security, chaired by U.S. Rep. Michael McCaul, R-Texas, announced an initiative to help curb waste, fraud, abuse and to increase transparency at the Department of Homeland Security (DHS).
+Today, freshmen Republican, John Ratcliffe, member of the Committee on Homeland Security, chaired by U.S. Rep. Michael McCaul, R-Texas, passed his initiative in the U.S. House of Representatives to curb waste, fraud, abuse and to increase transparency at the Department of Homeland Security (DHS).

 In a special round of speeches aimed at highlighting the many executive overreaches of the current administration, U.S. Rep. John Ratcliffe took to the floor of the U.S. House of Representatives to deliver a scathing rebuke to the administration for the politicizing and weaponizing of the federal bureaucracy against its political opponents.

 We've had an extremely busy past few weeks.
 I wanted to take the time to provide you an update about what's going on in Washington, what I've been doing to stand up for your constitutional rights, and some of the services I can provide for you and your family.

 In a House Committee on Homeland Security hearing, U.S. Representative John Ratcliffe (R-Heath) questioned administration officials and terrorism experts about The Islamic State of Iraq and Syria (ISIS) and their use of social media to recruit foreign fighters and spread propaganda and terror to a western audience.